staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 - 🔒 **Security Options**: Choose between standard DNS or encrypted protocols
 - 🌐 **Flexible Forwarding**: All protocols supported for external queries
 - ⚡ **Modern Standards**: Full support for DoH, DoT, and DoQ
-- 🛡️ **End-to-End**: Possible to encrypt entire DNS path

 > [!NOTE]
-> Port 53 (DNS) is always available for compatibility with standard clients, while ports 443 (DoH) and 853 (DoT/DoQ) provide encrypted options for supported devices.
+> Port 53 (DNS) is always available for compatibility with standard clients.

 ## 🔧 Configuration